cfsamson/powershell-script/README.md

 can be useful for debugging scripts or displaying the progress.

 ## Features and compatability

-The default usage is running PowerShell scripts on Windows, but you can also run scripts using PowerShell Core on Macos and Linux.
+On Windows it defaults to using the PowerShell which ships with Windows, but you can also run scripts using PowerShell Core by enabling the `core` feature.

-To use this crate to run scripts on PowerShell Core, enable the `core` feature.
+On all other operating systems it will run scripts using PowerShell core.

 ## Contributing